Skip to main content

 For the full configuration interface, see the FederationPluginOptions API reference.

-The only manual step is registering entity handlers in src/modules/baeta-federation/entity-handlers.ts.
-This file is generated once and never overwritten:
+The only manual step is registering entity handlers. src/modules/baeta-federation/entity-handlers.ts is generated once and never overwritten:

 import type { EntityHandlerMap } from "../../__generated__/federation.ts";